fdietze/frottage/README.md

 ## Android:

-A minimal Android app is on the way.
-Until then you can use this automation app:
+A minimal Android app is on the way (subscribe this issue to get notified: https://github.com/fdietze/frottage/issues/9)

+Until then, you can use this automation app:

 1. Install Automate: https://play.google.com/store/apps/details?id=com.llamalab.automate&referrer=utm_source%3Dcommunity